chanturia/TAU_PHP_API_CLIENT/docs/Api/CouponApi.md

-Edit a Coupon Category by included category parameters of category id, name, description and subcategories.
+Edit a Coupon Category by included category parameters

 ### Example
 ```php